asyncapi/website/pages/docs/concepts/message.md

 ---

 ## What is a message?
 A `message` is a method of communication used to transmit or exchange information from a sender to the receiver through the use of `channels`.
 A single `message` can be consumed by multiple independent receivers, and can also be defined as an _event_ or _command_.
-The sender includes a payload containing data that needs to be processed and serialized into a format appropriate for the receiver to process.
+The sender includes in the message a payload of data that needs to be processed and serialized by the receiver into an appropriate format e.g JSON, XML, binary, etc.

 ``` mermaid